Distributed Learning of Finite Gaussian Mixtures: Statistical Properties of the Reduction Estimator

 \section{Statistical Properties of the Reduction Estimator}

 We now show that the proposed GMR estimator $\bar{G}^{R}$ is consistent and retains the optimal rate of convergence in a statistical sense.
-We first state some conditions on the data and the estimation methods. \begin{itemize} \item[\bf C1] The data $\Xcal$ are IID observations from the finite Gaussian mixture distribution $\Phi(x; G^*)$ with $K$ distinct subpopulations.
-The order $K$ is known.
-The subpopulations have distinct parameters and positive definite covariance matrices. \item[\bf C2] The data set $\Xcal$ is partitioned into $M$ subsets $\Xcal_1, \ldots, \Xcal_M$ of sizes $N_1, \ldots, N_M$, where each set contains IID observations from the same finite Gaussian mixture distribution.
-The number of local machines $M$ does not increase with $N = \sum_m N_m$. \item[\bf C3] The local machine sample ratios $N_m/N$ have a nonzero limit as $N\rightarrow\infty$. \item [\bf C4] The cost function $c(\Phi_k, \Phi_0) \to 0$ or $c(\Phi_0, \Phi_k) \to 0$ if and only if $\Phi_k \to \Phi_0$ in distribution. \end{itemize}
+We first state some conditions on the data and the estimation methods. \begin{itemize} \item[\bf C1] The data $\Xcal$ are IID observations from the finite Gaussian mixture distribution $\Phi(x; G^*)$ with $K$ distinct subpopulations, that is the order of $G^*$ is known to be $K$.
+The subpopulations have distinct parameters and positive definite covariance matrices. \item[\bf C2] The dataset $\Xcal$ is partitioned into $M$ subsets $\Xcal_1, \ldots, \Xcal_M$ of sizes $N_1, \ldots, N_M$, where each set contains IID observations from the same finite Gaussian mixture distribution.
+The number of local machines $M$ does not increase with $N = \sum_m N_m$. \item[\bf C3] The local machine sample ratios $N_m/N$ have a nonzero limit as $N\rightarrow\infty$. \item [\bf C4] The cost function $c(\Phi_k, \Phi_0) \to 0$ or $c(\Phi_0, \Phi_k) \to 0$ if and only if $\Phi_k \to \Phi_0$ in distribution, and $c(\Phi_1, \Phi_2)$ is continuous in both $\Phi_1$ and $\Phi_2$. \end{itemize}

+Condition C4 is necessary to ensure consistency.
+It further rules out the case that $\mathcal{T}_{c}(G, G^*) = \infty$ for any $G$ with a different set of mixing weights from that of $G^*$.

 The consistency and asymptotic normality of the pMLE under the finite multivariate GMM are established in~\citet{chen2009inference} under the standard IID condition.
-We do not repeat the details here but state the conclusion in a simplified fashion. \begin{lemma}[Consistency of pMLE] Given $n$ IID observations from a finite multivariate GMM with known order $K$, the pMLE $\hat G$ as defined by \eqref{eq:pMLE} with $a_n = n^{-1/2}$ is consistent with rate $n^{-1/2}$.
+We do not repeat the details here but state the conclusion in a simplified fashion.
+We use $\Phi_k^*$, $(w^*_k, \bmu^*_k, \bSigma^*_k) $ to denote true subpopulation, the mixing weight and the subpopulation parameters.

+\begin{lemma}[Consistency of pMLE] Given $n$ IID observations from a finite multivariate GMM with known order $K$, the pMLE $\hat G$ as defined by \eqref{eq:pMLE} with $a_n = n^{-1/2}$ is asymptotically normal with rate $n^{-1/2}$.

 Specifically, it is possible to line up the subpopulation parameters of the true mixing distribution $G^*$ and of the pMLE $\hat G$ such that

 and

 as $n \to \infty$ in obvious notation. \end{lemma}